kose-bioinfo/biscotti/README2.md

 Crunching alignments into your perfect BLOSUM

 BISCOTTI is a Python tool for building custom substitution matrices from multiple sequence alignments (MSAs).
+It is custom made for highly conserved viral proteins such as RSV F, but can be applied to any protein alignment.

 Features